 3. Contact Time on Skin

 It’s safe to say that people have been using isopropyl and ethyl alcohol for a while now.
-You can see that it’s safe to use on the skin
+You can see that it’s safe to use on the skin.

 However, these alcohols do clash on their wet/contact time, or the time it takes for it to eliminate bacteria.
 A shorter wet time indicates that the disinfectant is more powerful because it can kill pathogens faster.
 Though, keep in mind, if it’s too fast, it won’t have enough time either.
+The majority of first aid kits contain disinfectants in bottles, or in sprays.
+Mind you, certain sprays such as those in pressurized canisters probably don’t contain alcohol but instead contain another antiseptic such as chlorhexidine.
+Take a look at this blue savoy spray for example.

 Ethyl Alcohol